 Citizenship by investment for business owners

 Since 2018, there's an added incentive for anyone wishing to set up a business in Turkey.
 The Turkish government is now offering citizenship to anyone investing $250,000 in Turkish property.
 For business owners this will cut out a lot of red tape.
-You can read more about it here.
+More reading: Turkish citizenship by investment guide.

 As well as buying property, there are other options for entrepreneurs to gain citizenship:

 - Provide employment for at least 50 people in Turkey

 - Make a fixed capital investment of at least $500,000;